rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 ---

 Getting started on your first hardware project can be difficult.
-Luckily these days we have things like the Raspberry Pi. which put almost everything we need into a nice bundled package to get started on your first cool hardware project.
-Even better, the Raspberry Pi runs Rasbian, a variant of Debian, which makes it pretty familiar with those already comfortable with popular Linux distributions.
+Luckily these days we have things like the [Raspberry Pi][rbpi]. which put almost everything we need into a nice bundled package to get started on your first cool hardware project.
+Even better, the Raspberry Pi runs [Rasbian][rasbian], a variant of Debian, which makes it pretty familiar with those already comfortable with popular Linux distributions.
 The next step is to connect a sensor and it's definitely easier than you think.
 But the question always remains, once I'm collecting my data, where will I store it and how do I easily setup some sort of notification service?
 In this post, I'll tell you what you need to do to connect your first sensor, get RethinkDB going on your Raspberry Pi, and push that data to all your devices using PushBullet.

 <!--more-->